UVA-PCL/hadoop-eafr/README.EAFR.md

 3. Changes to org.apache.hadoop.hdfs.server.datanode.BlockReceiver to track exponentially weighted moving average of the block transfer times.
 This is used by BlockPlacementPolicyEAFR

-4. Changes to the heartbeat messages to send the recent EWMA of block transfer times in heartbeat messages.
+4. Changes to the heartbeat messages to send the recent exponential weighted moving average of block transfer times in heartbeat messages.
+Block transfer times are tracked in the DataNode class to be fed in the heartbeat messages.

+5. A single test of the EAFR placement policy is added (org.apache.hadoop.hdfs.server.namenode.TestBlockPlacementPolicyEAFR.

-# Missing Features
+# Missing features/quirks

-*  Unit tests
-*  Missing EAFR-type selection for removing replicas
-*  Block receiver compenstation for block sizes.
+*  Block transfer times are not normalized by the block size.

-*  Alpha for EWMA configurable?
+*  The exponentially weighted moving average is updated at each transfer, rather than based on averages in a time window.

+*  Several parameters are fixed:

+    *  The relative importance of the capacity and replication delay in ranking replication targets.

-*  Configurable interval for checking the access log
+    *  The alpha used for the exponentially weighted moving average.

+    *  The frequency at which accesses are checked to identify hot/cold files and adjust replication frequencies.